- Chart

 Overview

-The iShares iBonds Dec 2025 Term Corporate ETF (IBDQ) is an exchange-traded fund that seeks to track the performance of a broad index of U.S. dollar-denominated investment-grade corporate bonds with a fixed maturity date of December 31, 2025.
-Its primary focus is to provide investors with predictable income and return of principal at maturity.
+The iShares iBonds Dec 2025 Term Corporate ETF (IBDC) is an exchange-traded fund that seeks to provide investment results that correspond to the performance of the ICE 2025 Maturity Corporate Bond Index.
+It focuses on investment-grade corporate bonds with a maturity date in December 2025.
+The ETF aims to provide investors with a predictable stream of income and a defined maturity date, offering a more targeted approach to corporate bond investing.

 Reputation and Reliability

-BlackRock, the issuer of iShares ETFs, is one of the world's largest asset managers with a strong reputation for reliability and a long history of providing innovative investment solutions.
+BlackRock, the issuer of iShares ETFs, is one of the world's largest asset managers with a strong reputation for financial stability, extensive market experience, and robust operational infrastructure.
+They are a leading provider of ETFs globally.

 Management Expertise